top of page

 The funding mechanism for 2026 will remain unchanged from prior years.
 Property taxes will continue to be the primary source of funding for operations and debt service.
 A resident survey conducted in the fall of 2024 shows strong support for using property taxes as the main funding source.

-Several key factors were considered in determining the District’s mill levy for 2026:
+Several important factors were considered in setting the District’s 2026 mill levy:

 1. Completion of new construction – The final new homes were sold to property owners in 2025.

-2. Updated property values – 2026 reflects the County’s new bi-annual property appraisal assessments.
+2. Updated property values – Reflecting the County’s new bi-annual property appraisals for 2026.

-3. State assessment rate change – The State of Colorado has set a fixed assessment rate of 6.25%.
+3. State assessment rate change – The State of Colorado has established a fixed assessment rate of 6.25%.

 Actual property taxes depend on each property's appraised value as determined by the Arapahoe County Assessor.
 For this analysis, we are assuming a home with an appraised value of $900,000.